-D.3 Code Upgrade Requirements
+D.3 Code Upgrade Requirements25

 The following sections define requirements in support of the code upgrade verification process.
-All DOCSIS 1.1 code upgrades MUST be prepared and verified as defined in this specification.
-All DOCSIS 1.1 certified cable modems MUST verify code upgrades according to this specification, regardless of whether it is operating in a DOCSIS 1.1 or DOCSIS 1.0 compliant mode.
-All DOCSIS 1.1 certified cable modems MUST verify code upgrades according to this specification regardless of whether Baseline Privacy is enabled or disabled.
+All DOCSIS 1.1 or 2.0 code upgrades MUST be prepared and verified as defined in this specification.
+All DOCSIS 1.1 or 2.0 certified cable modems MUST verify code upgrades according to this specification, regardless of whether it is operating in a DOCSIS 2.0, DOCSIS 1.1, or DOCSIS 1.0 compliant mode.
+All DOCSIS 1.1 and DOCSIS 2.0 certified cable modems MUST verify code upgrades according to this specification regardless of whether it solutions of the modems MUST verify code upgrades according to this specification regardless of whether Baseline Privacy is enabled or disabled.